-1.0 Design objectives
+Design objectives

-- To ensure future development along the four township approaches has regard to local context and reinforces the valued character of the township. - To ensure the preferred future character of the township approaches is achieved through built form and landscaping treatments within the private realm. - To protect key view lines to natural landscape features surrounding the Mansfield Township from within the identified township approaches. - To ensure the appearance of new development reflects the colours and finishes of the surrounding natural landscape.
+- Ensure future development along the four township approaches has regard to local context and reinforces the valued character of the township. - Ensure the preferred future character of the township approaches is achieved through built form and landscaping treatments within the private realm. - Protect key view lines to natural landscape features surrounding the Mansfield Township from within the identified township approaches. - Ensure the appearance of new development reflects the colours and finishes of the surrounding natural landscape.